anegg0/doc.palm.readthedocs/docs/HowTo/Integrate-With-Bridge.md

 Your _original_ and _synthetic_ can be exactly the same as in production.

 Read more about how to use the Palm Testnet bridge [here](../HowTo/Bridge.md).

+Once you have prepared your contracts for the bridge, feel free to [contact us on discord](https://discord.gg/grcpwNRxVj) to validate your contracts compatibility, they will be tested by our team on the testnet and then set for production.

 ### Helpful Resources - Address of Bridge Components